wahidul-dev/whatsapp-clone/README.txt

 Operating system: Any

-How to use: Visit www.freehostingsite.com with your browser.
+How to use: Visit https://whatsapp-170c4.firebaseapp.com/

 Written in: html, javascript, css